numandev1/react-native-gifsicle/README.md

 Save config for different environments in different files: `keys.staging.json`, `keys.production.json`, etc.

-By default react-native-keys will read from `keys.development.json`, but you can change it when building or releasing your app.
+By default react-native-gifsicle will read from `keys.development.json`, but you can change it when building or releasing your app.

 The simplest approach is to tell it what file to read with an environment variable, like: